Everything you want to know about Namche Bazaar

 5. Hotels in Namche and Best Places to Stay

 A side note before I get to the best places to stay: During the busy season, rooms fill up fast!
 If you are an independent traveler, you may be asked to share a room or change hotels.
 Do not worry though.
-Most of the hotels will, at short notice, receive guests when they book their trek through Upper Himalayan Treks and Adventure.
+Most hotels give preference to trekkers with a guide.
 And now without further ado:

 Panorama Lodge and Restaurant ($40/ night)